Webhook Triggers

 Overview

 Webhook triggers let external systems start runs via HTTP POST.
-There are two types:
+There are three types:

 TypeWhat it triggersPayload